mcdope/wrpdistributor/INTEGRATION.md

 faster than your app reacting to the response.
 But no kind of "time for the container to be active" can be assumed!
 You MUST check yourself if the instance is already available.
 To control the WRP instance you MUST send the value of `token` in the `Bearer` header in each request to WRP, else it will return `401`.

+You can include `ssl=true` in your request body to get a TLS secured `wrp`.
+The default is to not use TLS.